Hookyns/tst-reflect/README.md

 - access to constructors of all the types - you can instantiate every type,
 - configuration with multiple options,
 - browser usage,
-- you can check if one type is assignable to another without instances of those type - eg. check if some class is assignable to some interface,
+- you can check if one type is assignable to another without instances of those type - eg. check if some class is assignable to some interface.
+- [PLUGINS](https://github.com/Hookyns/tst-reflect/wiki/Plugins): You can write custom transformer plugin which will be executed in a context of the `tst-reflect` so you will have access to the types, you can change them or just use them for something
 - and there are probably more... and a lot of things are on TODO list.

 ## How to Get the Type